CUSTOMER LOYALTY MAKES BUSINESS WORK

 Customer Loyalty Wise Spending and Fiscal Priorities.

-Telecommunications is an industry famous for getting this part of the business backwards.
+Telecommunications is an industry (telephone, cable, satellite, voip) are famous for getting this part of the business backwards.
 We see telecom companies pay to acquire the same customer over and over again.
-They’ve been known o write checks to get people to switch to their service or offer large incenvtives over a short time period.
+They’ve been known to write checks to get people to switch to their service or offer large incenvtives over a short time period.

 Then they take such poor care of those same customers that they drive customers away again.